grapp1/kw-intern/parflow/docs/parflow_keys.rst

 .. note::
-    The value must be one of the following options ['Standard', 'Weighted', 'Patterned']
+    The value must be one of the following options: Standard, Weighted, Patterned

 Wells.{well_name}.ExtractionMethod